dittorahmat/twitter_recommendation_follower_bot/README.md

-# twitter_recommendation_follower_bot
+# Twitter Recommendation Follower Bot

-Twitter Recommendation Follower Bot
+Twitter Recommendation Follower Bot built on Playwright, Microsoft's Browser Automation Framework.
+An alternative to Selenium, less known but also less footprint